wholebuzz/dbcp/README.md

 ## Tested

 ```
- PASS  src/index.test.ts (51.3 s)
+ PASS  src/index.test.ts
-  ✓ Should hash test data as string (314 ms)
+  ✓ Should hash test data as string
-  ✓ Should hash test data stream (947 ms)
+  ✓ Should hash test data stream
-  ✓ Should copy local file (443 ms)
+  ✓ Should copy local file
-  ✓ Should read local directory (2 ms)
+  ✓ Should read local directory
-  ✓ Should convert to JSON from ND-JSON and back (2537 ms)
+  ✓ Should convert to JSON from ND-JSON and back
-  ✓ Should convert to sharded JSON from ND-JSON and back (2104 ms)
+  ✓ Should convert to sharded JSON from ND-JSON and back
-  ✓ Should convert to Parquet from ND-JSON and back (2132 ms)
+  ✓ Should convert to Parquet from ND-JSON and back
-  ✓ Should convert to TFRecord from ND-JSON and back (2038 ms)
+  ✓ Should convert to TFRecord from ND-JSON and back
+  ✓ Should restore to and dump compound data
-  ✓ Should restore to and dump from Postgres to ND-JSON (2708 ms)
+  ✓ Should restore to and dump from Postgres to ND-JSON
-  ✓ Should restore to and dump from Postgres to SQL (21912 ms)
+  ✓ Should restore to and dump from Postgres to SQL
-  ✓ Should copy from Postgres to Mysql (3547 ms)
+  ✓ Should copy from Postgres to Mysql
-  ✓ Should copy from Postgres to SQL Server (8701 ms)
+  ✓ Should copy from Postgres to SQL Server
-  ✓ Should dump from Postgres to Parquet file (2429 ms)
+  ✓ Should dump from Postgres to Parquet file
-  ✓ Should dump from MySQL to Parquet file (2114 ms)
+  ✓ Should dump from MySQL to Parquet file
-  ✓ Should dump from SQL Server to Parquet file (2536 ms)
+  ✓ Should dump from SQL Server to Parquet file
 ```

 ## Example